CaioCeretta/github-coder-speedrun/mentoria/geral/transformando-ideias-em-aplicacoes/cap-03/comments.md

 in the project, he didn't have to adapt the back-end for the mobile version, instead, he built the mobile app around the already functional back-end.
 No other changes were needed — neither in the back-end, nor in the business rules — because mobile is part of the shell.
 Consequently, creating this protection, we'll have a better structure.

+## Other Commentaries

+1. The DDD, tell us that everything said by the client in a meeting — the phrases, the verbs, substantives — they should be placed within everything generated from then on, and it'll influence everything said on the meeting and it will have a complete link with the application.

+2. When writing clear code, even someone who doesn't understand programming should be able to look through our folders and grasp their meaning.
+   For example, a person who uses a distance learning platform might occasionally see the developer workspace and notice a folder named "educational".
+They would automatically wonder if it does what they thinks he does.

+If they open it, and navigate to src folder, then into the model folder, they will find familiar names, such as 'curso', 'progresso', and 'aluno'.

+Inside the curso folder, They'll also find more intuitive and recognizable terms, and so on.

+3. Having the sensibility and as developer, having this sensibility of changing the mental paradigm, helps one on creating a code more healthy decoupled and interesting in the long term.

+4. OOP preaches that we look at the real world, and bring an abstraction of it within the software.
+However, many times, developers, look into the business and end up creating several disconnected layers, rather than working in the way intended.
+Given that, programming with a clear architecture — such as DDD.

+5. The "update user name" use case requires access to the database because it modifies the user record, just like the registration and login use cases.
+That's why, when creating use cases that all implement the same interface, a data repository is needed.
+The specific method of data persistence isn't something we need to worry about; what matters is that the repository is defined as an interface, without implementation, and only says that it has two methods: save and get.
+   However, if we look in the useCase, such as registerUser, we'll notice that it's calling the models to validate the rules — there is no validation inside a useCase, that's why the model is called —, will encrypt the password, verify if the user exists, and then send the request to the database.

+6. Usually, a use case that involves the data base, we usually have: Front Web / Front Mobile -> Back-End -> Database.
+   When this use case is called from the front, it will call the back-end — which have accesses to the use cases and the business rules and returns the result.

+   Therefore, the important thing to know is: The front-end is the shell, whereas the use cases are implemented in the back-end.

+## Application Flow

+The flow is basically: We have the web application and the mobile front end, which are the shells, and when interacting with it, it has already been made a deploy within the web application — the code is already running on the application — and the user interaction will make that the business to already call something from the front-end.
+Even though they are separated, physically inside a project, inside the project, when deploying it, the business has already been compacted inside the web application

+Now, by deploying, it is now like a dependency of the project, like we are importing it as a library, in a way that when we click on a button to execute any action inside a use case that don't need to be called in the back-end, it'll simply call the code directly from the front-end, with no need of calling the back-end to do something.

+We can even do something local, a "pre-call" could be made to validate everything before going to the back-end and ensure that the chance of working is bigger.
+And for it, another use case can be created just to validate the data before the registration; before login; course registration, etc.

+## Folders

+Inside the business (packages) folder, we have these three contexts, auth; educational; forum.

+Within the apps folder, we'll find the back-end, the front-end and the mobile, which are the expected applications to be in the project.

+In the package.json, we'll notice that in the front-end package-json dependencies, include the educational, forum, and auth, which are separate workspaces.

+This happens because the front-end depend on those 3, whereas the back-end will depend on the authentication, educational and forum —this happen because those three bounded contexts, need, after the application, call the use cases inside these elements—.
+All use cases are called within the adapters folder, which separates each bounded context and its rules.

+Each use case has an url inside the API that points to it, e.g. getCourseByIdController.ts, we can see that within it, the GetCourseById use case, calls it with the signature created, and returns a formatted response expected by the use case

+## Use Cases

+Some examples are:

+1: Toggling the visibility of a class: On the shell, a simple click on a button will change its visibility, and by clicking it, he's only modifying the front-end, back-end is not doing nothing and not changing on the database, if the page is reloaded, it will show the visibility that is persisted on the database.
+The use case of toggling the class visibility can only be called by an admin and its implementation is on the 'curso', entity.
+Therefore, the entity 'curso', is only being used as a 'shell' to call a state change within the application.

+2:Changing classes order on the list:
+This also has a specified code to move the classes, but it's not part of the use cases, because there isn't the place to implement domain rules.
+However, it is still inside the Curso model, where it calls the Classes model, which contains the classes and inside of it, move the lesson to the desired position.
+Therefore, inside of it, we have the logic to do so.
+If one did not intend to do so, and not put that code in the model, and suppose that changing the order is a front-end necessity, and this would cause us to implement in the front-end web.
+But because a useCase was made, where changing the order of the classes, was not a front-end responsibility, but a business necessity.
+And, he as lecturer, recorded a course where and he needs to upload a lesson, on the second position because he needs to give a notice of an important change that occurred in the framework.
+Therefore, it's not a front-end necessity, but rather a business need for him as a teacher.
+And he defends the opinion that this must not be placed in the front-end and yet, on the models, in a way that he can use it in both applications with no problems / code rewriting because he does not have to violate a principle named `DRY` (Don't Repeat Yourself), which in this case means, Don't write a business rule in more than one place.